trevordevore/levurehelper-dataview/README.md

 1. The stack has one card.
 2. The card has one or more groups serving as a row template.
 3. Each group has a behavior assigned to it.
-4. If the behavior is stored in a script only stack then then assign the behavior script only stack file to the `stackFiles` property of the stack the group is a part of.
+4. If the behavior is stored in a script only stack then then assign the script only stack file to the `stackFiles` property of the stack the group is a part of.

 `InitializeTemplate`